-- Participate in Mechanical Engineering internship and/or other programs to acquaint students with opportunities and careers in various mechanical engineering fields.
+- Participate in Mechanical Engineering internships and/or other programs to acquaint students with opportunities and careers in various Mechanical Engineering fields.

 - Make nominations for Department of Mechanical Engineering recognition, College of Engineering recognition, and for other awards and honors.

 - Charter members shall be nominated from Mechanical Engineering Distinguished Engineers, former Mechanical Engineering Industrial Advisory Committee members, and other eminent Mechanical Engineering graduates.
 Charter member nominations will be solicited and selections will be made by a committee composed of the Department of Mechanical Engineering chair, three Mechanical Engineering faculty, and three members of the Industrial Advisory Committee.
 Charter membership shall be limited to thirty−five individuals who best meet the overall criteria for membership.

-- Nominations for future Academy membership may be made by current Academy members, by alumni, Mechanical Engineering faculty, or Mechanical Engineering Industrial Advisory Committee members.
+- Nominations for future Academy membership may be made by current Academy members, by alumni, Department of Mechanical Engineering faculty, or Mechanical Engineering Industrial Advisory Committee members.
 Nominees must have distinguished themselves in their career.
 Members of the Academy shall be selected on the basis of exhibited accomplishments in the following categories: leadership, impact on their chosen field, technical achievement, and social or humanitarian contributions.
-The Academy membership committee shall recommend appropriate nominees for election by the membership.
+The Academy Membership Committee shall recommend appropriate nominees for election by the membership.
 Nominees shall be individually elected by a unanimous affirmative vote of the membership present and voting prior to the annual inauguration meeting.

 - Membership shall be limited to approximately 10% of the living alumni.
-Non−gradates of the Department of Mechanical Engineering shall comprise no more than 10% of the membership.
+Non-gradates of the Department of Mechanical Engineering shall comprise no more than 10% of the membership.
 No more than ten individuals may be elected in any year.
-Membership shall normally continue for life, unless the individual requests in writing that their membership be terminated.
+Membership shall normally continue for life, unless the individual requests in writing that his/her membership be terminated.